 In recent years, there has been a campaign to educate parents on how to prevent and handle sexual abuse happening to their children.
 Prevention is telling their children that they don’t have to hug or kiss someone if they don’t want to.
 This means any family or friends that the child is frequently around.
 This also means dealing with family and friends during the holidays.
-Parents are also being taught to encourage children to talk about what is going on in their lives, and teaching children about boundaries.
+Parents are also being taught to encourage children to talk about what is going on in their lives and teach children about boundaries.
 The main idea is that if we are to create a culture where girls and boys know how to say “no” and believe it, then they need to be respected at an early age when they say it even if it is to close family members.
 If not, then we are sending mixed signals to our youth.
 We are telling them you can say “no”, but sometimes you just have to do it.
 This mixed signal to the wrong person can cause some serious consequences.

-Thousand Oaks suffered a horrific mass murdering at Borderline Bar and Grill killing 12 people and injuring many.
+Thousand Oaks suffered a horrific mass murder at Borderline Bar and Grill killing 12 people and injuring many.
 The gunman was an ex-Marine with a history of sexual harassment and violence.
 In particular, when the gunman was in high school, he sexually assaulted his track coach, Dominique Colell Ballard.
 During practice, Ballard found what she thought was a misplaced cell phone.
 The gunman was angered by Ballard touching his phone, even though she didn’t know it was his, and he proceeded to yell obscenities at her and then proceeded to grope her stomach and backside.
 Ballard kicked him off the team.
 However, the administration thought differently.
-Because Ballard’s charges would effect the student’s chances of getting into the Marines, they pressured Ballard to accept an apology and allow the gunman to continue to practice on the team.
+Because Ballard’s charges would affect the student’s chances of getting into the Marines, they pressured Ballard to accept an apology and allow the gunman to continue to practice on the team.
 Ten years later the student who groped her was the gunman who shot up the bar.
 When Ballard heard the news she was not surprised.

 Ballard’s story is all too familiar.
 A woman is harassed, yet the future of the male supersedes any discomfort or safety of the person he violated.
 Once again, a man with a history of sexual harassment has committed an atrocity.
-We will never know if anything would have changed had the school administration actually took Ballard’s harassment seriously.
+We will never know if anything would have changed had the school administration actually taken Ballard’s harassment seriously.
 Don’t let Ballard’s story be yours.

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.

-To learn more, contact our Westlake Village or Los Angeles law office today and schedule a free initial consultation to discuss your case.
+To learn more, contact our Westlake Village or Los Angeles law office today and schedule an initial consultation to discuss your case.